swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 !!! abstract "Take away"

-    - **Let Fluent Bit handle log shipping**: BentoML writes to local files; a Fluent Bit sidecar tails, buffers, and batch-uploads them to S3.
-This keeps inference fast and resilient to S3 retries or backpressure.
+    - **Let Fluent Bit handle log shipping**: BentoML writes to local files; a Fluent Bit sidecar tails, buffers, and batch-uploads them to Google Cloud Storage.
+This keeps inference fast and resilient to retries or backpressure.
-    - **Batch uploads are cost-effective**: Aggregating many small records into larger S3 objects avoids rate limits and reduces API costs compared to per-request uploads.
+    - **Batch uploads are cost-effective**: Aggregating many small records into larger objects avoids rate limits and reduces API costs compared to per-request uploads.
     - **The Evidently UI service is the dashboard**: instead of serving a static HTML file with a custom web server, you run Evidently's own UI and push snapshots to it.
 This gives history, trending, and the native dashboard